 The property bears spectacular testimony to the peak of Bagan civilization (11th -13th centuries CE), when the site was the capital of a regional empire.
 This ensemble of monumental architecture reflects the strength of religious devotion of an early Buddhist empire.

-“There is a huge variety of buildings to be found across the plain of Bagan.
-The large majority of sites, be it temples, stupas (Buddhist religious monuments) and kyaungs (monasteries) are found in their most basic shape, red bricks.
+“There is a huge variety of buildings across the plain of Bagan.
+The large majority of sites, be it temples, stupas (Buddhist religious monuments) and kyaungs (monasteries) are in their most basic shape, red bricks.
 Some are covered by white painted plaster, and occasionally stucco reliefs have survived and even multi-coloured murals.
 The murals in particular are in danger of disappearing altogether, judging from what I read up on and observed.

-Some of the most amazing gilded buildings in all of Myanmar, and indeed the entire Buddhist world, are found here.”
+Some of the most amazing gilded buildings in all of Myanmar, and indeed the entire Buddhist world, are here.”